HPCForge/BubbleML/README.md

 [![Paper](https://img.shields.io/badge/arXiv-2209.15616-blue)](https://arxiv.org/abs/2307.14623)

-A multiphysics, multiphase dataset of boiling processes.
-These simulations can be used to model datacenter cooling systems.
-For instance, liquid cooling flowing across a GPU. or even cooling nuclear reactors: a pool of liquid sitting on a heated surface.
+A multiphase, multiphysics dataset of boiling processes.
+These simulations can be used to model datacenter cooling systems, like liquid cooling flowing across a GPU.
+They can even model the cooling of nuclear waste: a pool of liquid sitting on a heated surface.

 ![SubCooled Temperature](video/subcooled.gif)

+We hope that BubbleML will be useful to members of the Thermal Science community who are interested in exploring and applying machine learning techniques.
+We also believe this dataset offers interesting challenges to the scientific machine learning community: handling multiphase data, handling complex boundary conditions, achieving stability in long auto-regressive rollouts, etc.

 ## Documentation and Examples

 Documentation discussing the data fields, format, and relevant parameters can be found in [bubbleml_data/DOCS.md](bubbleml_data/DOCS.md).
 We also provide a set of [examples](examples/) illustrating how to use the dataset.

-[examples/](examples/) contains Jupyter Notebooks showing how to [read and visualize BubbleML](examples/data_loading.ipynb) and [train a Fourier Neural Operator](examples/pytorch_training.ipynb) on the BubbleML dataset.
+The examples are Jupyter Notebooks showing how to [read and visualize BubbleML](examples/data_loading.ipynb) and [train a Fourier Neural Operator](examples/pytorch_training.ipynb) on the BubbleML dataset.
 These are stand-alone examples that use a small, downsampled version of
 Subcooled Pool boiling.
 These examples are intended to show 1. how to load the dataset, 2. how to read tensors from the dataset, and 3. how to setup model training for the dataset.
 Extended descriptions can be found in [bubbleml_data/DOCS.md](bubbleml_data/DOCS.md).
 To run the examples, you should follow the [environment setup](sciml/README.md) for the SciML code.